oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 Hello, World!
 ```

-You have successfully setup a Kubelet that can run Wasm workloads on your cluster.
+You have successfully set up a Kubelet that can run Wasm workloads on your cluster.

 ## Setting up Rust for WebAssembly

 Now let us prepare an environment for WebAssembly with Rust.
 Make sure you are using a stable Rust version and not a nightly release.

-First, you need to add `wasm32-wasi` target for rust so that you can compile Rust apps to WebAssembly.
+First, you need to add `wasm32-wasi` target for Rust so that you can compile Rust apps to WebAssembly.
 Run the below command:

 ```bash
 rustup target add wasm32-wasi
 ```

-Now you can create a new Rust application with cargo.
+Now you can create a new Rust application with Cargo.

 ```bash
 cargo new --bin rust-wasm